panichelpdesk/panichd/README.md

 # Panic Help Desk
-This package is a ticketing system for [Laravel 5](https://laravel.com/) PHP framework based on [Kordy/Ticketit](https://github.com/thekordy/ticketit).
-We have kept almost [all ticketit features](https://github.com/thekordy/ticketit/wiki/v0.2-Features) and includes many other functionalities to bring you closer to any production environment, like file attachments, ticket tags, calendar fields and a filters panel.
-It may work in any Laravel app from version 5.1 to 5.8.
-It has it's own routes, so it shouldn't affect other packages.
+This is a ticketing system for [Laravel 5 | 6 | 7](https://laravel.com/) PHP framework based on [Kordy/Ticketit](https://github.com/thekordy/ticketit).
+We have kept almost [all ticketit features](https://github.com/thekordy/ticketit/wiki/v0.2-Features) and added many additional functionalities, like file attachments, ticket tags, scheduling, filtering and an advanced search form.
+This package uses an own route, "/PanicHD" which can be customized, so It may be installed in your existent Laravel project.

 ## Table of contents